-While we intend to work with third-party payors at the appropriate time with the objective of validating and establishing processes to support any future claims that we may submit for reimbursement, we may not be able to arrive at acceptable processes or submit any future claims.
-For example, we do not currently conduct in-person hearing tests, as they run counter to our primary direct-to-consumer business and omni-channel models.
-Based on our correspondence to date with the OPM and the largest third-party payor, we expect that any such processes to support claims for reimbursement will require additional testing by a licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
-Because our current operating structure does not permit us to perform diagnostic tests, we are evaluating alternatives for testing, including but not limited to accepting clinical documentation and prescriptions from third-party healthcare professionals, contracting with third parties or existing networks, and/or establishing a management services organization.
-We cannot provide any assurance as to the timing or costs associated with these alternatives, whether we will be successful in implementing them, or the impact that such changes may have on our business and operations.
+While we intend to work with third-party payors with the objective of validating and establishing processes to support any future claims that we may submit for reimbursement, we may not be able to arrive at acceptable processes or submit any future claims.
+At the same time, we are also taking steps to further strengthen and enhance our compliance program.
+Although we are working to establish dialogues with third-party payors, we expect any negotiations with payors to last for an extended period of time, and we do not plan to provide an update until if and when we have reached an understanding with payors.

+Based on our correspondence to date with the OPM and the third-party payor with whom historically we had the largest volume, we expect that any such processes to support claims for reimbursement will require additional testing by a licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
+We are evaluating alternatives for testing, including but not limited to accepting clinical documentation and prescriptions from third-party healthcare professionals, contracting with third parties or existing networks, and/or establishing a management services organization separate from our existing corporate structure that manages professional entities that employ licensed healthcare providers.
+These alternatives involve significant time and related activities, including, but not limited to, development of internal processes, training, and compliance and quality control programs, coordination with external healthcare providers and professional services organizations, and evaluation of and compliance with state-by-state regulatory requirements.
+We cannot provide any assurance as to the timing or costs associated with these alternatives, whether we will be successful in implementing any of them, or the impact that such changes may have on our business and operations.
 In addition, it is possible that such testing would be required to be conducted in-person, representing a significant change from our past processes and customer experience that may adversely impact the attractiveness of our offerings to customers, and we may not be able to efficiently or effectively integrate such tests into our operating model.
-In light of the DOJ investigations, claims audits and pending OTC hearing aids regulatory framework, we may need to make significant changes to our business and operating model, including a potential long-term shift to a model that excludes insurance as a direct method of payment, which would likely result in a sustained increased cost of customer acquisition and require identificatio